 Each participating student will receive a funding from the endowment in Mrs. Essig’s name.
 The student will be enrolled at the University but for no credit.
 This will allow students access to library services, computers and recreational facilities.

 Students who have completed their fifth, sixth or seventh semesters, as well as RN students who have completed N4950 Nursing Theory and Research, are invited to apply.

 Preference will be given to students mentored in the areas of oncology, lymphedema and women’s health issues.
 Students must have a cumulative 3.25 GPA.

-- Complete the undergraduate mentorship application with a description of the proposed project
+- Complete the undergraduate mentorship application

 - A committee of the Associate Dean for Academic Affairs and the BSN program director or other faculty member will select participants